UW-APL-EIS/vernamfs/README.md

 However, combined with the vault (read-only!) copy of the original OTP, the listing is deciphered.
 The vls (vault ls) subcommand is used.
-We supply the rls result as a file:
+We supply the rls result as a file argument:

 ```
-vault $ vernamfs vls OTP.V rls.result
+vault$ vernamfs vls OTP.V rls.result

 /File1 0x2000 0x4
 /File2 0x3000 0x0